the1lab/1lab/src/1Lab/Data/Relation/Order/Lexicographic.lagda.md

 is irreflexive rather than reflexive.
 There's a good reason for doing so: it makes the relation trichotomous.

+This proof is a bit of a monster, so don't feel bad if it's overwhelming!
+The core idea is that we can walk down both lists, comparing each element as we go.
+Most of the code here is simply to convince Agda that various situations are impossible.

 ```agda
 lex-trichotomous : isTrichotomous _≺_ → isTrichotomous (Lex _≺_)
 lex-trichotomous tri nil      nil      = eq (λ ()) refl (λ ())